 Major key: A big part of tracking how successful your muscle gain is going is by tracking your strength.
 Makes sense, right?
 If you’re gaining muscle, you should be gaining strength also.

 However, if you’re doing a squat one week, a pistol squat the next, and a monkey-legged lunge (okay I made that one up) the week after that, how on earth are you going to be able to track how much you’re going up in weight on your squat?

 All you need to stimulate your muscles for growth is progressive overload.
 And that doesn’t always have to come in the form of more weight (which you don’t want to force unless you want to tighten your muscles and risk injury), changing your reps, tempo and rest length.

 If you feel you aren’t going up in weight the way you want to, you can always change one of those factors, but changing up your exercises too often isn’t going to do you a ton of good.

 The bottom line?
 In today's digital age, it seems like everyone who works out for long enough becomes an expert in nutrition and exercise, extrapolating every favorable thing they've done to get results to everyone.
 This has resulted in so much misinformation floating around the gym, that I had to step in and clear the air.
 That's why I'm here!

-If you want to learn from me exactly how to tailor your nutrition and training to gain muscle the right way, you want to check out my program The Athlete's Method.
+If you want to learn from me exactly how to tailor your nutrition and training to gain muscle the right way, you want to check out my program.